matthewbdaly/laravel-azure-storage/README.md

 Constructing a URL
 ------------------

-This driver doesn't support the `Storage::get($path)` method, and adding support as a third-party package doesn't appear to be practical.
+This driver doesn't support the `Storage::url($path)` method, and adding support as a third-party package doesn't appear to be practical.
 However, you can construct a URL to retrieve the asset as follows:

 ```php
 $url = 'https://' . config('filesystems.disks.azure.name'). '.blob.core.windows.net/' . config('filesystems.disks.azure.container') . '/' . $filename;